mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 In other words, the failure of fairness to rear its head in many economic models is because the systems being modeled don't concern themselves with being fair!

-But running a business is not the same as nurturing a society, and while healthy competition can be helpful, it's also important for citizens to feel they are being treated fairly.
+But running a business is not the same as nurturing a society or healing a planet.
+While healthy competition can be helpful, it's also important for citizens to feel they are being treated fairly, both by one another and by their institutions.

 Sources: